 Dusty Miller is mainly grown for its silvery-gray foliage, which has a felt-like coating that keeps deer away.

-If you are wondering, it thrives in USDA zones 8 to 11 with a warm temperature and full sun or partial shade to reach 8 inches tall.
+If you are wondering, it thrives in USDA zones 8 to 11 with a warm temperature and full sun or partial shade.

 4. Wax Begonia

 Wax Begonia is a common bedding plant used in garden landscaping.